A Generalized Kernel Approach to Structured Output Learning: Covariance-based Operator-valued Kernels

 where $\otimes$ is the tensor product $(\varphi_1\otimes \varphi_2)h = \langle \varphi_2,h \rangle \varphi_1$.
 The operator-valued kernel~(\ref{eq:kern1}) is nonnegative since

-The last step is due to positive semi-definiteness of the scalar-valued kernel $k$.
+The last step is due to the positive definiteness of $k$.

-The operator-valued kernel in Eq.~\eqref{eq:kern1} is a separable kernel since it operates on the output space and then encodes the interactions between the outputs without any reference to the input space.
-Although this property can be restrictive in specifying input-output correlations, because of their simplicity, most of the operator-valued kernels proposed in the literature belong to this category (see~\citet{Alvarez-2011}, for a review of separable and beyond separable operator-valued kernels).
-To address this issue, we propose a variant of the kernel in Eq.~\eqref{eq:kern1} based on the conditional covariance operator rather than the covariance operator and define it as follows:
+The kernel~\eqref{eq:kern1} is a separable operator-valued kernel since it operates on the output space, and then encodes the interactions between the outputs, without any reference to the input space.
+Although this property can be restrictive in specifying input-output correlations, because of its simplicity, most of the operator-valued kernels proposed in the literature belong to this category (see~\citep{Alvarez-2012} for a review of separable and beyond separable operator-valued kernels).
+To address this issue, we propose a variant of the kernel in~\eqref{eq:kern1} based on the conditional covariance operator,

 where $C_{YY|X} = C_{YY} - C_{YX}C_{XX}^{-1}C_{XY}$ is the conditional covariance operator on $\mathcal{F_Y}$.
-This operator allows the operator-valued kernel to simultaneously encode the correlations between the outputs and to take into account (non-parametrically) the effects of the input data.
-In Proposition~\ref{prop:cov} (proof in Appendix~\ref{appx2} in the supplementary material), we show how the pre-image problem~(\ref{eq:preim}) can be formulated using the covariance-based operator-valued kernels in Eqs.~(\ref{eq:kern1}) and~(\ref{eq:kern2}).
+This operator allows the operator-valued kernel to simultaneously encode the correlations between the outputs and to take into account (non-parametrically) the effects of the inputs.
+In Proposition~\ref{prop:cov}, we show how the pre-image problem~(\ref{eq:preim}) can be formulated using the covariance-based operator-valued kernels in~\eqref{eq:kern1} and~\eqref{eq:kern2}, and expressed in terms of input and output Gram matrices.
+The proof is reported in~\citep[Appendix~B]{kadri-2013-ICML_TechRep}.